 • San Salvador Church

-This beautiful Gothic church was built between the 16th and 17th centuries and has been declared a national monument.
-It is remarkable, not least for how seamlessly the church is integrated into the village’s defensive walls.
+This beautiful Gothic church was built between the 16th and 17th centuries and was declared a national monument.
+It is remarkable how seamlessly the church is integrated into the village’s defensive walls.
 In the 19th century, the church was repaired because of damages suffered during the Carlist Wars of the period.
 Its original architect was Pedro de Alzaga, who started the project in 1525.
 Truly a special place to visit.

 • Cristobal Balenciaga Museum